How to Build an Agile Software Development Team for Your Business

 A step-by-step approach that leaves nothing to chance is your best opportunity for success.
 Your Sprint retrospective is when you’ll determine how well your strategy has worked.
 The more projects and Sprints you do, the better you and your team will likely become with them.
 The Agile development environment thrives on cooperation and experience.

-At this step, getting to know what Agile is and how it works, it’s critical to understand how to build a new team or rebuild your own so that all members understand their roles and how to execute them.
+At this step, getting to know what Agile is and how it works, it’s critical to understand to create an agile software team structure or rebuild your own team so that all members understand their roles and how to execute them.

 Hence, the common Agile software development team structure includes the following roles: